joalliswellchin/multi-victory-prayer-bot/README.md

 The idea is to set this up and use this for your personal journeys and count your victories
-Check out the bot [here](https://t.me/MVPrayer_bot)
+Check out the bot [here](https://t.me/MVPrayer_bot) Check out the [guide](https://github.com/joalliswellchin/multi-victory-prayer-bot/wiki) for how to use the telegram bot

 # How to set this up yourself to develop
 Note that because these is written to be more non-developer friendly, feel free